wp-plugins/bws-google-maps/readme.txt

 * NEW : Release of Google Maps by BestWebSoft plugin.

 == Upgrade Notice ==

+= V1.3.0 =
+We updated all functionality for wordpress 4.2.4.

 = V1.2.9 =
 Ability to restore settings to defaults.